Lee Mack: Television

-Mack was a cast member for ITV's The Sketch Show and featured in the American show of the same name.
+Mack was a cast member for ITV's The Sketch Show in 2001 to 2004, and featured in the American show of the same name.

-In 2005, Mack presented They Think It's All Over, a sports-based comedy panel game, formerly presented by Nick Hancock.
-However, it proved to be the show's final series.
+In 2005, Mack presented They Think It's All Over, a sports-based comedy panel game, formerly presented by Nick Hancock; it proved to be the show's final series.
 In 2007 he appeared on TV Heaven, Telly Hell.

-His first sitcom Not Going Out for BBC One with Tim Vine (in which he plays Lee, the leading man) premiered on 6 October 2006.
-The show has since returned for eleven more seasons, the most recent airing in 2023.
+His first sitcom, Not Going Out for BBC One with Tim Vine (in which he plays Lee, the leading man), premiered on 6 October 2006.
+The show has since returned for eleven more seasons, the most recent airing in 2025.
 The show has won a Rose d'Or and RTS Award.

 Since 2007 Mack has been a team captain on the BBC One comedy panel show Would I Lie to You?.
 He has also been guest host on Have I Got News for You six times, and was twice guest host on Never Mind the Buzzcocks.

 Mack has appeared on Live at the Apollo and 8 out of 10 Cats Does Countdown, where he is the current Carrot in a Box champion.

 In June 2011, Mack launched a new show, Lee Mack's All Star Cast, for BBC One.
 It features members of the audience taking part in silly games to get a spot in a sketch at the end of the show.
 In June 2012, Mack was one of the compères at Queen Elizabeth II's Diamond Jubilee Concert outside Buckingham Palace in London, introducing Cliff Richard, Ed Sheeran, and Madness.

 In March 2013, Mack appeared on the panel on an episode of Let's Dance for Comic Relief with Arlene Phillips and Greg James.

-From 2014 to 2017, Mack presented Duck Quacks Don't Echo, a comedy-based panel show for Sky1, with various celebrity guests.
+From 2014 to 2017, Mack presented Duck Quacks Don't Echo, a comedy-based panel show for Sky One, with various celebrity guests.